fi-content2-games-platform/FIcontent.Gaming.Enabler.Leaderboard/README.md

         CREATE DATABASE mygame

+3. Create a table called '$options':

+		CREATE TABLE mygame.$options (
+			game varchar(30),
+			maxEntries INT,
+			onlyKeepBestEntry TINYINT
+		);

-3. Create highscore table for each game with specific game ID (`<gameID>` stands for your game ID) by the respective REST command or this mysql call:
+4. Create highscore table for each game with specific game ID (`<gameID>` stands for your game ID) by the respective REST command or this mysql call:

         CREATE TABLE mygame.<gameID> (
-            highscore INT,
+            highscore int(11),
-            playerID VARCHAR(50)
+            playerID VARCHAR(30),
+			userData blob
         );

 #### Server

 1. Make sure you have java installed